tembo-io/website/docusaurus/blog/2023-07-05-tembo-manifesto/index.md

 That's the expected size of the global database market in 2023 and 2027.
 The amount of data being generated, stored, and leveraged is growing exponentially, as is the need for applications to operate at a global scale.
 We're producing more data, we need it faster, and the uses for it are more and more complex by the day.

-:::tip[Try it out]
+:::tip Try it out

-We invite you to sign up for [Tembo Cloud](https://cloud.tembo.io), and access the future of database management.
+We invite you to sign up for [Tembo Cloud](https://cloud.tembo.io), and unlock the full power of the Postgres ecosystem.
 :::